 The book also drew comparably emphatic praise from a younger generation of writers raised on her work.
 Ben Marcus, reviewing for The New York Times, wrote that Williams inspires “the sort of helpless laughter that erupts when a profound moral project is conducted with such blinding literary craft, when the dilemmas most difficult to accept are turned into dramatic action.
 See Samuel Beckett.”
 Karen Russell said of Williams, “She’s a visionary, and she resizes people against a cosmic backdrop.”

 Williams is the recipient of a Guggenheim fellowship, a National Endowment for the Arts grant, and the Harold and Mildred Strauss Living Award from the Academy of Arts and Letters.
-She has taught creative writing at institutions across the country, including the University of Iowa and the University of Wyoming, where she is Visiting Eminent Writer in Residence.
+This year, The Paris Review will present her with the Hadada Award for lifetime achievement.
+The annual award is given to an eminent member of the writing community who has made a notable and lasting contribution to literature.
+Previous recipients include Joan Didion, Norman Mailer, and William Styron.
+Williams has taught creative writing at institutions across the country, including the University of Iowa and the University of Wyoming, where she is Visiting Eminent Writer in Residence.
 She has a long history as a visiting Hurst Professor at Washington University.

 The materials in the Joy Williams Papers span her entire life, and the purchase includes future papers.
 The acquisition of the papers represents a significant addition to the University Libraries’ Modern Literature Collection, which is recognized as one of the world’s leading resources for the study of postmodern fiction and poetry.
-The collection is home to the papers of Mary Jo Bang, Samuel Beckett, William Gaddis, William Gass, and James Merrill, among many other poets and writers.
+The collection is home to the papers of William Gaddis, Mary Jo Bang and James Merrill, among many other Anglo-American poets and fiction writers.

 “I’m so proud to be part of the library’s stellar collection,” Williams said.
 “It’s Parnassus in there!”